Highlights

 Relax for the afternoon, put your feet up or perhaps take a stroll around Newtown before your first day of trail running begins.

-Your welcome meeting will take place at 18.00 followed by dinner for you and your fellow travellers at the hotel.
-How better to get to know each other while enjoying wholesome food and a few welsh beers.
+Your welcome meeting will take place this evening followed by dinner for you and your fellow runners at the hotel.
+How better to get to know each other while enjoying wholesome food and a Welsh beer?

-Pull on your running shoes, after breakfast this morning you will be collected from your accommodation for the first day of your running holiday.
-Today is the longest run of your trip, totalling 22 miles, guided by Tim Higginbottom.
+Pull on your running shoes, after breakfast this morning you will be collected from your accommodation for the first day of hitting the trail running routes in Wales.
+Today is the longest run of your trip, totalling 37km with 830m of ascent.
 This route will take you along the tops from Felindre to Rhayader through wild and remote countryside with stunning views.

 Enjoy lunch en route as you pass through various small Welsh villages including the historic Abbeycwmhir and continue to the pretty market town of Rhayader.